aliceree/smileys/README.md

 - **wrangler.toml** – Worker configuration (service name, Cloudflare account, KV namespace)
 - **Cloudflare Pages** – static hosting, auto-deployment on every GitHub push

+## Future Improvements

+The application **Shortcut Smileys** is already tested, fully functional, and ready for classroom use.
+Future development could focus on features that would **enhance feedback and learning effectiveness**, such as:

+- **Detailed feedback**: percentage of correct answers, time spent on each item, or a progress bar showing advancement.
+- **Smart hints**: activated when the player repeatedly makes mistakes or hesitates, e.g. by highlighting the correct keys or showing a short animation.
+- **Gradual difficulty levels**: from simple emoticons (like `:-)`), to more complex combinations (`@_%`), up to advanced characters (`#_€`).

+These improvements would provide players with deeper insights into their performance, support self-reflection, and keep motivation high.

 | hrs | note
 | --- | ---
 | 1   |  Danielkův úvod